Louise Patricia Crane: Solo career

 Following the recording of The Eden House album Songs for the Broken Ones, Crane relocated to Cambridge to embark on her solo career, enlisting The Eden House founder and producer Stephen Carey.

-Progressive rock veterans Jakko Jakszyk of King Crimson and Ian Anderson of Jethro Tull would later join the project resulting in the album Deep Blue.
+Louise later approached and recruited Progressive rock veterans Jakko Jakszyk of King Crimson and Ian Anderson of Jethro Tull to join the project resulting in the album Deep Blue.

 In the United Kingdom, the album entered the Official Rock & Metal Albums Chart at number 8, and the Official Independent Albums Chart at number 20.

-Crane released the piano and vocal track "Springtime" on 17th March 2022 via Bandcamp having composed, written, produced, recorded and mixed the song herself, in her home studio.
-On this date she also announced a brief update on her second solo album, which she is in the process of writing and co-producing with King Crimson guitarist and singer, Jakko Jakszyk.
+Crane released the piano and vocal track 'Springtime' on 17th March 2022 via Bandcamp having composed, written, produced, recorded and mixed the song herself, in her home studio.

+In June 2024 Crane released her sophomore album 'Netherworld', described by Classic Rock (magazine) as "a feast of dreamlike prog and parabolic psych-folk".

+Crane co-produced the album, composing, arranging and playing a wide array of instruments throughout including acoustic and electric guitar, eBow, bass, piano, mellotron and percussion.

+Crane's concept for Netherworld was to create a deeply personal work of Magical Realism based upon her own life growing up in Northern Ireland, drawing upon Brothers Grimm fairytales and Irish folklore as common themes within the lyrics and artwork.
+Many of the songs use animals as a recurring lyrical theme similar to Grimm's Fairy Tales and deal with the darker aspects of the human condition such as self-destruction and nihilism, among contrasting lighter references throughout to Crane's childhood growing up around falconry, plus a folk ode to her cat Bosco featuring Jethro Tull (band) frontman Ian Anderson on flute.

 Peculiar Doll records

 Peculiar Doll Records is a British record label, founded by Crane in 2019.

-The label was created for the release of her solo album Deep Blue, with Crane herself illustrating logos, graphically designing packaging and advertisements, and shipping select releases.
+The label was created for the launch of her own music as an independent solo artist, with Crane herself illustrating logos, graphically designing packaging and advertisements, and shipping select releases.

-Distribution and marketing are handled by Bad Omen Records via Plastic Head Music Distribution Ltd.